By Shanon Roberts, on 4 April 2023

 Do Thorough Market Research

 Market research is vital to any marketing campaign, especially when it comes to international expansion.
-There are numerous factors that should be taken into consideration when assessing a foreign market:
+There are numerous factors that should be taken into consideration when assessing a foreign market such as:

 - Economics: Is there an ongoing recession or a surge in investment and growth?
 Economic timing is an important factor when deciding on international marketing projects.

 - Politics: Is your target region more conservative or more liberal?
 Is there political stability?
-These factors play a huge role in whether it’s worth your investment if stability is an issue.
+These factors play a huge role in whether it’s worth your investment, especially if stability is an issue.

 Global SEO with Hreflangs and Canonical Links